-The fund may make use of such transferable securities and money market instruments as detailed in chapter 5 § 5 of the LVF.

-In accordance with chapter 5 § 8 of the LVF, the fund may contain an unlimited number of obligations and other promissory notes issued or guaranteed by the state, a municipality or a national or municipal authority in a country within the EEA or by any intergovernmental body in which one or several states within the EEA are members, provided that they are derived from at least six different issues and that no acquisition exceeds 30 per cent of the fund value.
+The fund may make use of such transferable securities and money market instruments as detailed in chapter 5 § 5 of the LVF the EEA or by any intergovernmental body in which one or several states within the EEA are members, provided that they are derived from at least six different issues and that no acquisition exceeds 30 per cent of the fund value.
 In respect of funds intended to be invested in at over 35 per cent of the fund value, information on the issuers or guarantors issuing or guaranteeing promissory notes can be found in the information brochure.